larsvilhuber/transparency-statistical-agencies/03-trust.md

 ![](images/image4-4.png)

-# Some principals from the academic world
+# Some principles from the academic world

 Which are starting to be infused into the federal system